Skip to main content

 Frequently Asked Questions

-How much does a United States Study Visa cost in 2026?
+How long does it take to get a United States Study Visa in 2026?

-What are the main eligibility requirements for a United States Study Visa?
+What is the cost of a United States Study Visa in 2026?

 Can I work while on a United States student visa?